npnl/PALS/README.md

 The best way to keep track of bugs or failures is to open a [New Issue](https://github.com/npnl/PALS/issues/new) on the Github system.
 You can also contact the author via email: kaoriito at usc dot edu.

 ---

+### Referencing

+Please reference our overview paper when using PALS:

+*Ito, K. L., Kumar, A., Zavaliangos-Petropulu, A., Cramer, S. C., & Liew, S. L. (2018).
+Pipeline for Analyzing Lesions After Stroke (PALS).
+Frontiers in neuroinformatics, 12, 63.

 ### Authors